kaoDev/kalleott.de/src/courses/project-webapp/events-as-streams.md

   unMounted = new Subject()

   // react lifecycle method called when this
-  // component got mounted into the dom componentDidMount() {
+  // component got mounted into the DOM componentDidMount() {
     stateObservable
       .pipe(